 3. General Wear and Tear

-General wear leads to roof damage.
-More often than not, this is out of our control.
-Regardless of what type of roof you have, it is inevitable that you will need to call a contractor to repair your roof at some point or another.
 If you notice any damage, you should schedule an inspection promptly, because leaving problems unaddressed leads to higher repair costs in the long run or even a necessary replacement.
 Always invest in a credible and experienced roofer with a history of delivering great results.

 In a perfect world, you could make this decision on a whim and jumpstart your next roofing project.
-By now, you’re probably painfully aware of tough this decision can potentially be.
+By now, you’re probably painfully aware of how tough this decision can potentially be.
 Generally, if your roof damage is small enough, it’s safe to say you can get away with a minor repair.
-However, if the damage extends beyond just “small”, you may need a roof replacement.

 If you’d like to learn more about roof repairs and replacements, feel free to browse the extensive resources available to you in our learning center.
 Knowledge is power, right?
 We recommend reading “Does Homeowner’s Insurance Cover Roof Repairs?”